In July 2011 Cyclopaat – accompanied by Paula – made a trip through the Italian Alps, dubbed ‘Giro d’Italia 2011’.

 Besides the average incline being lower (10.3% compared to 11.9% for the Zoncolan), the temperature at the start was around 5 degrees lower and going down while ascending, instead of going up like on the Zoncolan.

-Plus, there’s are more tree covered, shady, stretches to be found on the Mortirolo.
+Plus, there are more tree covered, shady, stretches to be found on the Mortirolo.

-The weather during the first part of the stage was much better, although the high temperatures also had disadvantages.
-Going uphill without his helmet on, he burned – and on the Zoncolan almost boiled – his head, but at least he could ‘cycle light’.
+The weather during the first part of the trip was much better, although the high temperatures also had disadvantages.
+Going uphill he burned – and on the Zoncolan almost boiled – his head, but at least he could ‘cycle lightly dressed’.

 Because of that and an ‘icy’ rain, he had a very hard descend (memo to self: take long-fingered gloves with you next time!).
 The other 2 arrivals at the top of the Stelvio (and the Gavia for that matter), were the end of the trip and he did not descend by bike.

 This has been both the best and the hardest mountain training yet.
 If anything, it was satisfying 🙂 But he still doesn’t have a good idea whether or not he will be able to climb the Alpe d’Huez six times in one day.